 A minimum depth of 7 feet below mean sea level shall be maintained in the Unit 1 and 2 Sediment Basins in Upper Newport Bay.

-All in-channel and foothill sediment control basins throughout the drainages in the watershed shall be maintained to have at least 50% of design capacity available prior to November 15 of each year.
-The Permittees shall submit a report by November 15 of each year certifying whether the sediment basins in the watershed have at least 50% capacity.
+All in-channel and foothill sediment control basins throughout the drainages in the watershed shall be maintained to have at least 50 percent of design capacity available prior to November 15 of each year.
+The Permittees shall submit a report by November 15 of each year certifying whether the sediment basins in the watershed have at least 50 percent capacity.

-To demonstrate compliance with the above Alternative WQBELs for Sediment, the Permittees must perform monitoring as follows:
+Permittees may comply with the above WQBELs for Sediment as follows:

-Conduct bathymetric and vegetation surveys of Newport Bay no less than once every three years, or as specified by the Executive Officer.
+Conduct bathymetric and vegetation surveys of Newport Bay.
 This information will be used to evaluate compliance with the acreage and depth targets.

-Conduct topographic and vegetation surveys of Upper Newport Bay at least every three years, or as specified by the Executive Officer.
+Conduct topographic and vegetation surveys of Upper Newport Bay.
 If monitoring for total sediment load in San Diego Creek at Jamboree Boulevard and Campus Drive (Site ID: SDMF05) shows that more than 62,500 tons of sediment were discharged to the Bay, the topographic and vegetation surveys shall be conducted to determine the amount of sediment deposition in the two in-Bay basins and the other marine aquatic habitat areas and to determine changes in the areal extent of the existing aquatic wildlife and endangered species habitat areas.

+Demonstration of compliance with the WQBELs for Sediment shall occur according to an approve PMRP (see MRP 2026-00XX).
+Demonstrations shall be consistent with the Monitoring and Reporting Program No. 99-74 (As amended on February 14, 2014, June 6, 2019, and August 20, 2020).
+Changes to the program may be approved by the Executive Officer after a 30-day public comment period.

+If monitoring data indicates that habitat acreages have changed by more than 1 percent due to sediment deposition as indicated in section I.A.1, the minimum depth of 7 feet below mean sea level is not maintained in the Unit 1 and 2 sediment basins as indicated in section I.A.2, or the sediment basin capacity is less than 50 percent prior to November 15 as indicated in section I.A.3, the Permittees shall implement corrective actions, including sediment removal and/or additional sediment control measures as appropriate, to meet the WQBELs.
+The WQBELs shall be used to evaluate compliance actions and not as numeric WQBELs.

 Submit an annual report via SMARTS by December 31 of each year providing the monitoring data and information collected by the Permittees, including the flow and suspended solids monitoring data, the scour studies, the bathymetric and vegetation surveys, (and any additional information collected).
-The monitoring shall be completed prior to July 1 of each year and this information shall be used to determine the maintenance requirements of all sediment basins in the watershed.
+The monitoring shall be completed prior to July 1 of each year, and this information shall be used to determine the maintenance requirements of all sediment basins in the watershed.

 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order R8-2024-0001 (Order) and as shown in this section III of Appendix 4.
+Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order R8-2024-0001 (Order) or as shown in this section II of Appendix 4.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

-Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.
+Demonstrate that there are no exceedances of the WQBELs in section I of Appendix 4 in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.